 Why does BYOD make sense for Rongotai College?

 1. Embracing these tools makes education more interactive and collaborative

 Technology can make learning more fun and engaging!
 Teachers and students might supplement learning by a range of new relatively methods such as creating podcasts, using a software polling tool, or designing a digital scavenger hunt.
 The interactive nature of BYOD hones in on student learning.
 Digital books often include free supplemental resources, such as study guides, chapter outlines, and interactive tests that monitor progress and provide immediate feedback.

 Collaboration is enhanced by using device-neutral, browser-based applications.
 Students are able to work with classmates during school hours and they are also able to collaborate on homework.
-In 2014, we have found that students commenting on each other’s work and giving each other feedback has been a powerful tool to enhance learning.
+We have found that students commenting on each other’s work and giving each other feedback has been a powerful tool to enhance learning.

 2. BYOD makes differentiated teaching easier

 Teachers can use media to meet different learning needs.
 BYOD allows students to be in control of their learning.
 Many technology tools can help extend gifted students who can, for instance, research more advanced material, while students who need more support or practice can do so individually.